computationalprivacy/ml-correlation-inference/README.md

 ## 2 - Tables

+The following experiments are performed on real-world datasets.
+Run the ```notebooks/dataset_preprocessing.ipynb``` notebook do download and pre-process the datasets.

 ### Table 1

-Follow the instructions provided in the ```notebooks/dataset_preprocessing.ipynb``` notebook to download and preprocess the real-world datasets used in this experiment.
-Then run the following command:
+To reproduce the results of Table 1, run the following command:

 ```
 bash scripts/run_real_dataset_attack.sh communities_and_crime_v2 logreg logreg 3 NBR_CORES 1 0